 Distracted driving involves any activity that can cause a driver to take their eyes, hands or mind off of the road, endangering themselves and others.
 Sending a text message, talking on a cell phone, using a navigation system and eating while driving are a few examples.

-A large majority of respondents surveyed for the Traffic Safety Culture Index, conducted annually by the AAA Foundation for Traffic Safety to identify driver attitudes and behaviors, perceived reading (96%) and typing (97%) a text/email as very or extremely dangerous.
-The concern for these distracted driving behaviors is right up there with drowsy (96%) and drunk or impaired driving (95%).
+A large majority of respondents surveyed for the Traffic Safety Culture Index, conducted annually by the AAA Foundation for Traffic Safety to identify driver attitudes and behaviors, perceived reading (95%) and typing (96%) a text/email as very or extremely dangerous.
+The concern for these distracted driving behaviors is right up there with drowsy and drunk or impaired driving.

 Should There Be Texting/Talking While Driving Bans?

 Most states have a law in place that bans motorists from using mobile devices completely or partially while driving, some stricter than others.
-A majority of drivers agree with these restrictions, with almost 75% supporting laws against holding and talking on a cellphone behind the wheel, and about 88% for laws against reading, typing, or sending a text or email while driving.
+A majority of drivers agree with these restrictions, with over 80% supporting laws against holding and talking on a cellphone behind the wheel.
+However, only 46% of drivers surveyed for the Traffic Safety Culture Index support laws against reading, typing, or sending a text or email while driving.